FRI-UNIZA/jumpeno/README.md

 It also includes support for themes and translations.

 The back-end provides a REST API via controllers, which can be accessed using HTTP requests.<br />
-In-game communication is handled through SignalR hubs.
+In-game communication is handled through SignalR hubs (WebSocket).

 The project is divided into client, server and shared part.